ELECTRONIC FORMS LICENSE AGREEMENT

 5.1.
 This Agreement becomes effective upon Subscriber’s signature or acceptance in writing, electronically, or digitally (“Effective Date”) for an initial term of one year (“Initial Term”).

 5.2.
-After the Initial Term, this Agreement will renew automatically for successive terms, each of one year (each an “Renewal Term”), unless terminated in accordance with the provisions set out below.
+After the Initial Term, this Agreement will renew automatically for successive terms, each of one year (each a “Renewal Term”), unless terminated in accordance with the provisions set out below.

 5.4.
 After the Initial Term, either Party may terminate this Agreement for convenience by providing written notice to the other Party with immediate effect as follows:

 5.4.1.
-By TIS providing written notice to Subscriber at least 5 days prior to a renewal date, effective at the end of the Initial Term or any Extension Term.
+By TIS providing written notice to Subscriber at least 3 business days prior to a renewal date, effective at the end of the Initial Term or any Extension Term.

 5.4.2.
-By Subscriber providing at least 5 days of written notice to TIS prior to a renewal date, effective at the end of the Initial Term or any Extension Term.
+By Subscriber providing at least 3 business days of written notice to TIS prior to a renewal date, effective at the end of the Initial Term or any Extension Term.
+For clarity:

 5.5.
 TIS may terminate this Agreement for cause by providing written notice to Subscriber with immediate effect if: